 STOP FIGHTING DIGITAL TECHNOLOGY AND LET IT WORK FOR YOU!

-James McCrary is a director of technology & consultant based in Baton Rouge.
+James McCrary is a director of technology and innovation and consultant located in Baton Rouge.